thomasthills/BehavioralNetworkScience/README.md

 <img src="./vanGogh5.svg" alt="image" width="300" height="auto">

-This page provides the R code for the book _Behavioral Network Science: Language, Mind, and Society_.
+This page provides the R code for the book _Behavioral Network Science: Language, Mind, and Society_ (Cambridge University Press).

 *Part I* is a useful place to start for those unfamiliar with network science.
 *Part II-IV* focus on specific methodologies and topics.